-Newsreader Dermot Murnaghan has revealed he has been diagnosed with stage 4 prostate cancer.
+Newsreader Dermot Murnaghan revealed last year that he had been diagnosed with stage 4 prostate cancer.

-However, this week, Dermot confirmed his cancer diagnosis in a statement shared on social media.
+However, last summer, Dermot confirmed his cancer diagnosis in a statement shared on social media.
+Just before Christmas, he shared a fresh update, telling The Telegraph: “I wanted more time with my family.”

 Dermot Murnaghan reveals cancer news